 Are there any special programs for first-time offenders?

 Pennsylvania offers Accelerated Rehabilitation Disposition (ARD), which will allow you to avoid jail or prison time if you were arrested with a BAC of 0.10 or higher.
 You will be required to enroll in alcohol traffic safety school, undergo alcohol treatment, temporarily surrender your license, pay a fine and court costs, and follow probation for several months.

 York Pennsylvania DUI Defense Attorneys with a Focus on Client Satisfaction

 Coover & Scheidemann provides thorough and experienced legal guidance and defense for Carlisle, Lemoyne, and York residents charged with driving under the influence.
 Our track record speaks for itself.
 Our attorneys will assist you with understanding the process, what you need to do, and what we can do for you.
-To schedule a free initial consultation, call Coover & Scheidemann now toll free at (717) 761-1274.
+To schedule a low-cost initial consultation, call Coover & Scheidemann now toll free at (717) 761-1274.